DanielP0111/COP-4934-Senior-Design--L10/attack/README.md

 ### Statisitc Table Format

-Within the Notebooks outlining specific attacks and defenses, tables (like the one shown below) are present to document the success rate of each attack and its success over multiple defense iterations.
+Within the attack and defense notebooks, tables (like the one shown below) are present to document the success rate of each attack and its success over multiple defense iterations.
 The format is described here.

 | Prompt Number                            | Prompt                 | Significance                                 | V0, V1, and V2 Success Rate                               |
 | ---------------------------------------- | ---------------------- | -------------------------------------------- | ------------------------------------------ |